The Ubud Handbook « Diary of a Market Girl

 I came to an empty temple on the beach and went in because I knew God would protect me.
 I spent the night alone there, and the men never found me.
 I spent the next day walking home.

-My parents thought I'd been killed.
+My parents thought I'd died.
 They were worried sick about me.
 I think the men were going to throw me in the ocean after they'd raped me so that I couldn't talk.

 A lot of girls in Buleleng used to disappear in those days.